Our Initiative

 Our Support

-Building Bright Futures’ mission is to ensure those interested in a career in early childhood education are positioned for academic and career success.
-Participants can receive support for wages, training, and professional development, and access to a network of industry professionals and enrichment opportunities to advance knowledge in the field.
+Building Bright Futures’ mission is to ensure those interested in a career in early childhood education (birth to age 5) are positioned for academic and career success.
+Participants can receive support for wages, wraparound services, mentorship, and access to a network of industry professionals and enrichment opportunities to advance knowledge in the field.

-Our initiative supports early childhood education pre-apprenticeship and apprenticeship programs, up to the level of an Associate’s Degree.
-We do not cover tuition, but this pathway has incredible resources for that we can help you with!
+Our initiative supports early childhood education pre-apprenticeship and apprenticeship programs, up to the completion of an Associate Degree.
+We do not cover tuition, but this pathway has incredible resources that we can help you with!

 CHILD CARE PROVIDERS

-- Established relationships with key partners, helping create a talent pipeline
+• Established relationships with key ECE partners, helping create a talent pipeline

 PRE-APPRENTICES

-- Work-based learning experience in a child care center, with opportunities for paid hours
+• Work-based learning experience in a child care center

-- Direct pathway to further education with an Associate’s Degree at no cost
+• Direct pathway to further education with opportunties to receive an Associate Degree at no cost

 APPRENTICES